Side-by-side crime statistics from official UK Police data.

 Above national average

-Darlington and Queensbury recorded very similar overall crime levels in February 2026 — 528 and 471 incidents respectively.
-The crime profiles diverge meaningfully: Darlington sees higher rates of Anti-social behaviour (108) and Shoplifting (66), while Queensbury has more Criminal damage & arson (37) and Burglary (33).
+Darlington and Queensbury recorded very similar overall crime levels in April 2026 — 624 and 578 incidents respectively.
+The crime profiles diverge meaningfully: Darlington sees higher rates of Anti-social behaviour (152) and Shoplifting (88), while Queensbury has more Vehicle crime (51) and Criminal damage & arson (46).
 Both areas are above the national average for recorded crime; the full 24-month reports break down the trends and outcomes in detail.

 Full reports cover 24 months of trends, ward breakdowns, outcome rates, and a detailed safety score — from £4.99.

 The main difference lies in crime type.
-In February 2026, Darlington saw higher rates of Anti-social behaviour and Shoplifting while Queensbury had more Criminal damage & arson and Burglary.
-Overall, Queensbury recorded fewer total crimes (471 vs 528).
+In April 2026, Darlington saw higher rates of Anti-social behaviour and Shoplifting while Queensbury had more Vehicle crime and Criminal damage & arson.
+Overall, Queensbury recorded fewer total crimes (578 vs 624).